Ayam Rica Rica: Indonesian Manadonese Spicy Chicken

 Storage Matter

-Just as a standard rule of storing the chicken dishes, this ayam rica rica keeps well in the refrigerator/ fridge for 4-5 days.
+As a general rule for storing chicken dishes, this ayam rica rica keeps well in the refrigerator for 4-5 days.

 A plate of chicken dish cooked in spicy chillies with tomato and lemon basil as garnish.